-Program Learning Outcomes, General Education Learning Outcomes, and Institutional Learning Outcomes are published in the Modesto Junior College Catalog and are available on the college website.
+PLOs, GELOs, and ILOs are published in the MJC Catalog and are available on the college website.
 (MJC Catalog, website link to outcomes info) Support Service Learning Outcomes (SSLOs) are published on the websites for each service area. (links to SSLOS on web) SSLOs are also communicated at the point of service such as appointments, workshops, presentations, related activities. (agendas, programs, and/or other evidence) Service Area Outcomes (SAOs)/Administrative Unit Outcomes (AUOs) are published on the websites for each service area. (links to websites with the info)

 The Curriculum Committee reviews learning outcomes as a component of the curriculum review process ensuring alignment between outcomes statements and other curricular elements, including course objectives, methods of instruction, evaluation, and grading standards.
 (Curriculum manual) The Committee uses Bloom’s Taxonomy as a reference document when examining student learning outcomes for indicators of appropriate levels of rigor.
-(Bloom’s Taxonomy) Learning outcomes are reflected in the CORs which are maintained in the curriculum management system that is utilized by the college. (link to CurricUNET) All degrees and certificates are required to include program learning outcome to acquire approval by the Curriculum Committee.
-(Program proposal form) All syllabi contain student learning outcomes. (syllabi example)
+(Bloom’s Taxonomy) Learning outcomes are reflected in the CORs which are maintained in the curriculum management system that is utilized by the college. (link to CurricUNET) All degrees and certificates are required to include program learning outcomes to acquire approval by the Curriculum Committee.
+(Program proposal form)

-The college maintains a cyclical process for assessing learning outcomes with a specific cohort of courses identified to asses each year. (cycle) PLO assessment is conducted through analysis of data collected from courses mapped to each PLO.
-(SLO Assessment Handbook 2013) The aggregated course data is analyzed and discussed by faculty and staff at the department and division levels.
-Faculty analyze and discuss assessment data to make improvement to courses and programs.
-MJC tracks course and program learning outcomes assessment cycles.
-Assessment cycle reports are housed on the Outcomes Assessment website.
-(OAW link)

-An evaluation of MJC’s assessment processes indicated that a more sophisticated approach to assessment data management was needed to allow the college to maximize the access and utility of assessment data.
-In 2015, the College transitioned to the eLumen software system as the repository for outcomes assessment and reporting. (eLumen site) The new software allows for tracking student performance in outcomes assessment, and specifically enables the disaggregation of outcomes assessment data.
-The College uses eLumen to evaluate how various student populations are performing in terms of student learning across course, program, general education and institutional learning outcomes.
-All SLO data is reported and analyzed in program review.
-Departments and areas are required provide narrative summaries regarding the use of student learning outcome data to improve instruction and/or services to students.
-(Insert examples)

 The College maintains a broad definition of learning outcomes which includes other measures of student success and achievement such as gainful employment, licensure examination pass rates, completion, and labor market salary increase resulting from skill enhancement/building.
 These outcomes are tracked and assessed through review and analysis of Data Mart, Student Success Scorecard, and Salary Surfer data provided by the California Community College Chancellors office.
 The College maintains Gainful Employment Data and Licensure Exam Pass Rates which are available on the college website.
 (Auto Body program site, Auto Body GE data) The College also utilizes Perkins Core Indicator Reports for general information regarding outcomes in Career Technical Educational programs.
 MJC participates in the CTE Employment Outcomes Survey sponsored by the California Community College Chancellors Office.
 This survey provides additional data on student post completion employment and success.
 (CTE Outcomes Survey)

 4. Learning outcomes for baccalaureate courses, programs, and degrees are identified and assessed consistent with institutional processes.

+Learning outcomes were identified for the Baccalaureate Degree in Respiratory Care during the curriculum development phase.
+Program faculty and College Baccalaureate Degree Task Force members discussed the kinds of outcomes that were appropriate for upper division course work, recommending that the highest levels of Bloom’s Taxonomy be used in the course and program learning outcomes.
+Advanced level learning outcomes were developed and embedded in the Course Outline of Record for each course.
+(CORs, CLOs, PLOs taxonomy table – J. Abbott) The first cohort of students will begin in fall, 2017.
+Learning outcomes will be assessed as other MJC courses, during a regular cycle of assessment.
+(Assessment cycle)

 Analysis and Evaluation: